 Weather

-Where is locate the Port of New Orleans
+Where is located the Port of New Orleans Cruise Terminal

 The Port of New Orleans is located behind the convention center on the Mississippi River.
-There are two cruise terminals, Erato Street and Julia Street.Travelling around the port of New Orleans
+There are two cruise terminals, Erato Street and Julia Street.Travelling around the New Orleans Cruise Port

 How to get from New Orleans airport to the port